TheRealAlan/hoggle/README.md

 Vertically center content with `.middle`.

-Vertically centering works because the columns are set to `inline-block`.
-This tends to be problematic because of whitespace that gets created between tags when the page is limited.
-If you’re using HAML, you can easily eliminate whitespace by placein a `>` at the end of the `.row` and column tags.
-If you're writing plain html, a workaround is to place the opening and closing tags together, like `</div><div>`.
+Vertical centering works because the columns are set to `inline-block`.
+This tends to be problematic because of whitespace that gets created between tags when the page is rendered.
+If you’re using HAML, you can easily eliminate whitespace by placing a `>` at the end of the `.row` and column tags.
+If you’re writing plain html, a workaround is to place the opening and closing tags together, like `</div><div>`.

 Content can be aligned to the bottom by using `.bottom` as well.